-NCF givers have been giving to causes all around the world for years, but only through charities with offices in the US.
-What if you wanted to give to a charity based in Guatemala or to a missionary team or church based in Malawi, Lebanon … or India?
+NCF givers have been giving to causes all around the world for years, through charities with offices in the U.S. But what if you wanted to give to a charity based in Guatemala or to a missionary team or church based in Malawi, Lebanon … or India?
 International granting directly to an overseas charity is possible, too, through our collaboration with TrustBridge Global.

-We meet daily with donors and charities from countries all over the world, even though we’re not traveling right now.
+Trust Bridge meets daily with donors and charities from countries all over the world, even when we’re not traveling.
 Working with a network of foundations on six continents, we’re blessed to meet people from many different countries.
 We’re accustomed to a global mindset.

 Many of the givers we meet share this mindset and have questions about international granting.
 You may too.
 While giving to a U.S.-based charity doing work overseas might seem the easiest solution for givers, many don’t realize that giving directly to the charity is also a viable option.

 If you’re new to international granting, here are seven answers to questions you may not have thought to ask about the who, what, when, where, how, and why of this exciting and growing area of philanthropy.

 Many people have experience with a domestic donor-advised fund (like NCF’s Giving Fund) and are already familiar with the model that TrustBridge offers internationally.
 While it’s only one method of international granting, a donor‐advised fund (DAF) provides givers with a centralized charitable account.
 It allows them to make a charitable contribution, receive an immediate tax deduction, and then recommend grants from the fund over time.
 In this way, a donor-advised fund acts like a charitable checking account.
 International givers contribute to their funds via cash, cash equivalents, securities, or other assets, even crypto-currencies, as frequently as they like and then recommend grants to qualifying charities of their choice.